meowmeowahr/kevinbotlib/docs/systems/index.md

 In the case of serial communication, KevinbotLib will have to connect to it separately from another system.

-When using MQTT communication, you will need to pass in the [Kevinbot system](kevinbot.md).
+When using MQTT communication, you will need to pass in the [Kevinbot system](kevinbot.md) (with a non-Kevinbot system).

 A system will contain it's own state management, connection system, and [subsystems](/subsystems).